Tuesday, 24th March 2020

 There is always an underlying economy beneath our everyday, the background workers shunted into fruit picking, manual labour, cleaning and human exploitation from nail bars to prostitutes to garage workers to sweatshop droves in territories beyond.
 The fact most Londoners have no idea there is a peak travel time at dawn, where it’s standing room only on buses and trains, so long as you live out in Zones 4-9, and are up early enough to witness it, perhaps when catching our flights to more aspirational destinations.

-You can actually work out how many slaves work for you here; take note that by namedropping you live in London you actually entail more indentured labour than if you opted for Dubai, pariah of a vast underclass behind the steel and glass, just less hidden.
-This appears to be our question in these days of our lives, do we look out for that unseen economy?
+You can actually work out how many slaves work for you here; take note that by namedropping you live in London you actually entail more indentured labour than if you opted for Dubai, pariah of a vast underclass behind the steel and glass, just less hidden than ours.
+This appears to be the question in these days of our lives, do we look out for that unseen economy?
 Do we worry for and change habits for the untold numbers at the edges of society, the shadows in our peripherals, blocking the sun?
 The old, the sick, the alone, the homeless, the vulnerable who will be dying soon in forgotten wards and warehouses across the country in the next few weeks.

 Italy has seen a fall in deaths again today, though still in the hundreds.
 It may be over the worst, though Spain looks soon to take that mantle.
 The UK waits in the wings, and a judgement on what our policy of half-arsed mitigation has sown.
 When push comes to shove, and for all our navel-gazing entreaties, how much will we look out for others, or take up arms against them?
 There’s a lot to be said about being alone in a crowd.